28 January 2013

 "Good morning or good day.
 What's the matter with you two you don't speak your native tongue?"

-"Well, Oi doo noe in Ireland good morning be "Dia dhuit ar maidin" in Oirish."
-Patrick said rather disturbed.
+"Well, Oi doo noe in Ireland, good morning be "Dia dhuit ar maidin" in Oirish," Patrick said, rather disturbed.

-"How can that be you're from there.
+"How can that be?
+You're from there.
 Is English spoken at all?"
-He asked sort of amazed.
+He asked, sort of amazed.

 OMG!

-"Well, av coyurse dere is," I said confused as everyone else was looking funny wondering if we were being had or what exactly.
+"Well, av coyurse dere is," I said, confused as everyone else was looking funny, wondering if we were being had or what exactly.

 "Oh, I thought it was all that yodelling going on and everyone's name is Hans and Heidi.
 Though you two are the first dark-haired Irishmen I've ever seen.
 I thought everyone was blond."
 And he went back to his sandwich.

-"Now Gabe, correct me if I'm wrong, and I know you will, you're that kind of guy, but the crime rate is near zero, the people are ultra polite, they welcome you as one of them, they are a very sober society, interested mainly in fishing, skiing, and all sorts of winter sports are an extra boost for the tourist since that's what the island has to offer."
+"Now, Gabe, correct me if I'm wrong, and I know you will.
+You're that kind of guy, but the crime rate is near zero, the people are ultra polite, they welcome you as one of them, they are a very sober society, interested mainly in fishing, skiing, and all sorts of winter sports are an extra boost for the tourist since that's what the island has to offer."

 "Uh . . . that's not exactly turue, well, it isn't turue at all."
-Patrick said and then to me he said, "Greenland has da snow roight?"
+Patrick said, and then to me he said, "Greenland has da snow roight?"

 "How is that?"
-He asked looking at us like we were furthering the cause for morons.
+He asked, looking at us like we were furthering the cause for morons.
 "I'm not talking Greenland I am talking Ireland."

-"You," I said with a sigh, "are talking Iceland."
+"You," I sighed, "are talking Iceland."

 "Well, 'aving been born an' raised dere in Iceland, I mean Ireland," Patrick continued like I never said a word, "Oi kin tell ya it be the second largest of the British Isles.
 We do not export potatties loike in days of auld, nor dwe 'av ski resorts dotted al' over de place.
 We are known as de Emerald Isle."
 Patrick said with a polite smile.

-"Yeah in the summer and then tourists come and climb rocks you got lots of those."
+"Yeah, in the summer, and then tourists come and climb rocks.
+You got lots of those."
 The newbie countered.

-And I thought to meself, why yes we do, lots and lots of rock and rubble.
+And I thought to meself, why yes, we do, lots and lots of rock and rubble.

-"Em . . . no. But yes, speakin av' rocks, soom people loike to hike an' rock climb but we are not known fer winter sports.
-We are polite but we kin be violent, we don't particularly loike foreigners coomin' in and buyin' oup our lunds, or stompin' in wit soldiers an' doin' de same."
+"'Em . . . no. But yes, speakin av' rocks, soom people loike to hike an' rock climb, but we are not known fer winter sports.
+We are polite, but we kin be violent.
+We don't particularly loike foreigners coomin' in and buyin' oup our lunds or stompin' in wit soldiers an' doin' de same."
 He muttered that last to me as an afterthought.
 "But we doo 'av a rich history av strife moostly, we've been invaded a lot by Celts, Normans, Vikins', English, an' a horde of Japanese tourists."

 I blinked.
 I would never have thought to say that, but Patrick had no qualms.
 I covered me face in consternation.
 The newbie sat very still looking at Patrick like he could not comprehend his words.